runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 Built into and through the sides of a mountain chain in one of the central Kita Lau islands Founded during/after the dragon war, by a pair of dragons who mostly wanted to stay out of the whole thing, while still using the influence they had over their territory to protect the local humans.

+Both founders died fighting the Uon - one in 1,600 BC, driving off their incursion into Kita Lau, and the the other in 90 BC, fighting alongside the 'daal.
+As a consequence, Dragonhalls and most of western Kita Lau has emerged largely unscathed from Uon expansionism.

 ### [Elyos Republic](./elyos_republic)